nats-io/nats-site/content/blog/nats-server-29-release.md

 #### Stream and key-value message republishing

-Message republishgin was introduced as an experimental feature in 2.8.3.
+Message republishing was introduced as an experimental feature in 2.8.3.
 It has since evolved and matured as an established feature for use cases that want to _consume_ to a stream, but need the scale of core NATS.
 Combining republish with the more optimized *direct get* support mentioned above, a new pattern can be implemented to support _millions_ of concurrent subscriptions interested in one or more streams.

 So what does republish do and how do you configure it?